 - Problematic feelings and beliefs about the event

-Each symptom may cause a variety of issues linked to the trauma and PTSD.
+Each symptom may cause issues linked to the trauma and PTSD.
 In the case of reliving the event, the veteran could have:

 - Frequent, vivid or frightening nightmares

 - Flashbacks, which is the feeling that the event is happening all over again

 - Triggers, which are sights, sounds or smells that remind the person of the danger, like a loud car triggering memories of gunfire